C0zturk/C0zturk/README.md

 [Hack The Box](https://app.hackthebox.com/profile/overview) - My Endeavours on Hack The Box.

-print(" Actively Learning Python & C#! \n I enjoy automation and programming and I believe upskilling in this will make me a better sec engineer.  ")
+Programming - Actively Learning Python & C#.
+I enjoy automation/programming and I believe upskilling in this will make me a better sec engineer.

 Networking - I have 2 years of experience in networking where I progressed from Help Desk related roles in MS.  I have acquired my CCNA in 09, 2021.